Understanding your health

 What are the causes of torticollis?

-Sometimes you wake up in the morning and your neck is stiff.
-You don't remember making a bad move, but maybe your pillow was in the wrong position during the night.
+Torticollis can also occur after sleeping in an unusual neck position.
+You wake up in the morning and your neck is stiff.
+You don't remember making any sudden movements, but perhaps your pillow was in the wrong position during the night or you slept in a position that put stress on your cervical structures.

 10 mini-tips to understand your pain